Curious about the next “it” beverage? Look no further: It’s called matcha green tea, and the health benefits are astounding!

 4. Best Food Source of Disease-Fighting Catechins

-Published in the Journal of Chromatography, the results were groundbreaking.
-The researchers discovered that, “The concentration of EGCG available from drinking matcha is 137 times greater than the amount of EGCG available from China Green Tips green tea, and at least three times higher than the largest literature value for other green teas.”
-(10)
+In one study conducted at the University of Colorado, researchers reported that “the concentration of EGCG available from drinking matcha is 137 times greater than the amount of EGCG available from China Green Tips green tea, and at least three times higher than the largest literature value for other green teas.”

 5. High Levels of L-Theanine for an Alert Calm

-A study published in the Annals of Internal Medicine evaluated the effects of drinking coffee and tea on Japanese adults from 25 communities across Japan.
-Specifically, researchers looked at consumption of coffee, black, green and oolong teas and physician-diagnosed diabetes.
-The study found that consumption of green tea and coffee was inversely associated with risk for diabetes after adjustment for age, sex, body mass index and other risk factors.
-(15)
+For instance, one study published in the Annals of Internal Medicine found that consumption of green tea was associated with a lower risk of developing diabetes after adjusting for age, sex, body mass index and other risk factors.

-Another study published in the American Journal of Clinical Nutrition evaluated the effects of green tea and green tea extract on glucose control and insulin sensitivity.
-Researchers found that green tea consumption decreased fasting glucose and A1c concentrations.
-The green tea also led to a significant reduction in fasting insulin concentrations.
-(16)
+Another study published in the American Journal of Clinical Nutrition found that green tea consumption decreased blood sugar levels and improved long-term blood sugar control.
+Not only that, but green tea also led to a significant reduction in insulin levels as well.

 8. Detoxifies the Body

-Matcha purity and quality do come at a cost, and matcha powder is definitely more expensive compared to other teas.
-A low price tag can actually be a sign of a poor quality product.
+- Matcha purity and quality do come at a cost, and a low price tag can often be a sign of a poor-quality product

 The most straightforward and common way to use matcha powder is to make tea, but matcha green tea is traditionally made in a very unique and specific fashion.

-Directions can vary, but one easy way to “properly” make matcha green tea is the following:
+Directions can vary, but here is one easy method for how to prepare matcha tea properly:

 - Fill kettle with fresh, filtered water and heat to just short of boiling.